Fun with Poems: A Collection of Poems for 7-11 Year Olds

 Fun with Poems contains over 70 poems that have been specially written for primary school pupils by well-known poets.
 Together with traditional poems, they provide complete coverage of all the types of poetry required by the National Literacy Strategy.

-All the poems may be photocopied.
+All the poems may be reproduced.
 You can make multiple copies, overhead projector transparencies or even enlarge them to make your own big book!
-The detailed teachers' notes will enable you to make the most of the poems, but most of all, we hope that you and your pupils will enjoy this wonderful collection.
+The detailed teachers’ notes will enable you to make the most of the poems, but most of all, we hope that you and your pupils will enjoy this wonderful collection.

 Poetry stirs the soul and stimulates the mind with words and sounds to bring pleasure.
 A love of poetry is a great gift because it enriches our lives by making sense of the most incredible events, hopes, dreams and feelings.
 It inspires a fascination for words – words which take us from tears to laughter, from grief to joy, from misapprehension to understanding.

 Teaching poetry is about developing enjoyment and response: it is about stimulating pupils towards considered response and towards thinking about how words may be put together to create effect; it is about leading pupils to write poems that have a clear message and meaning for others.